cloudrac3r/out-of-your-element/docs/developer-orientation.md

 * (0) uqr: QR code SVG generator.
 Used on the website to scan in an invite link.
 * (0) xxhash-wasm: Used where cryptographically secure hashing is not required.
 * (0) zod: Input validation for the web server.
 It's popular and easy to use.

+### Outdated versions

+* @chriscdn/promise-semaphore
+    * Highest usable version is 3.1.3 because the author **dropped CJS** in 4.0.0.
+* @stackoverflow/stacks
+    * Highest usable version is 2.9.0 (and 6.9.0 for stacks-icons) because the company **ruined their design** in 3.0.0.
+* cross-env
+    * Highest usable version is 7.0.3 because the author **dropped CJS** in 10.0.0.
+* entities
+    * Using version 5.0.0.
+The author messed things up in 6.0.0, started using LLMs in 7.0.0, and **dropped CJS** in 8.0.0.
+* h3
+    * Using major version 1.
+Version 2 has been stuck as **release candidates for months**, and all the code comments are Claude.
+* htmx.org
+    * Using major version 2.
+Version 4 exists, and **I'd be okay updating to it**, but the author changed a lot and the entire site would need to be re-tested.